diyo18/Assignments/CISC187/Week 14/Project.md

 ANSWER :

+For this algorithm, I found a formula that I used for expected sum since there is only one missing integer and there are no duplicates.
+From there, I created a for loop that added up all the values within the array.
+After that, it subtracts the actual value from the expected one which gives us our missing integer.
+Since it only passes through the array once, my time complexity ends up being O(N).

 ```
 #include <vector>

-// For this algorithm, I found a formula that I used for expected sum since there is only one missing integer and there are no duplicates.
-// From there, I created a for loop that added up all the values within the array.
-// After that, it subtracts the actual value from the expected one which gives us our missing integer
-// Since it only passes through the array once, my time complexity ends up being O(N).

 // creating function with array of numbers as parameter
 int FindMissingNumber (std::vector<int>& numberlist){